 Phytochemical analyses of WS have revealed a diverse array of bioactive constituents across its various parts, including over 12 alkaloids, approximately 40 withanolides, and multiple sitoindosides.
 Among the chemicals that are pharmacologically active in WS, the most important contributors are withanolides, which belong to the class of steroidal compounds known as ergostane-type compounds.
-The distinguishing feature of these withanolides is the presence of a $\delta$ -lactone ring that is situated between the C-26 and C-22 atoms, as well as an oxidized C-1 position.
+The distinguishing feature of these withanolides is the presence of a δ-lactone ring that is situated between the C-26 and C-22 atoms, as well as an oxidized C-1 position.
 It is important to note that withanolides are exclusive to the Solanaceae family, particularly within the Withania genus.
-Both withanolide D and withaferin A have been recognized as the most important withanolides discovered in this plant.
+Both with anolide D and with a ferin A have been recognized as the most important withanolides discovered in this plant.
 In addition to exhibiting anti-inflammatory, antitumor, and immunosuppressive properties, withanolides act as potent antioxidants, contributing to neuroprotective effects and enhancing fertility.[34,72,73] The distribution of phytochemicals specific to each part of WS is detailed in Table 2.
 A different class of molecules from WS is outlined in Figure 2.

-Table 2: Plant-parts specific phytoconstituents distribution inWithania somnifera.
+Table 2: Plant-parts specific phytoconstituents distribution in Withania somnifera.

-Plant Phytoconstituents References

-segments

-Fruits Tocopherols, fatty acids, elaidic acid, linoleic acid, palmitic acid, Saleem et al .
-[73] Bhatia

-tetracosanoic acid, oleic acid, et al. [74]

-hydrocarbons (squalene), sterols, and Withanamides A-I.

-Leaves Ashwagandhine, Anaferine (bis Paul et

-(2-piperidylmethyl) ketone), al. [34]

-27-acetoxy-3-oxo-witha- Saleem et

-1,4,24-trienolide, mesoanaferine, al. [73] Misra

-anahygrine, choline, Pubesenolide, et al. [75]

-Jaborosalactone D,

-17-hydroxy withaferin A,

-isopelletierine, 3α-Tigloyloxtropine,

-pseudotropine, cuscohygrine,

-3-Tropyltigloate, hygrine,

-dl-isopelletierine, somniferine,

-withanine; withananine,

-withasomnine, visamine,

-pseudowithanine, Withanolide D, N,

-O, P; Withanolides G-M, Withanolide

-F, T, and U; Withanoside IV,

-physagulin, and withanoside VI.
+wimama somnijera.
+Plant segments Phytoconstituents References Fruits Tocopherols, fatty acids, elaidic acid, linoleic acid, palmitic acid, tetracosanoic acid, oleic acid, hydrocarbons (squalene), sterols, and Withanamides A-I. Saleem et al. ^[73] Bhatia et al. ^[74] Leaves Ashwagandhine, Anaferine (bis (2-piperidylmethyl) ketone), 27-acetoxy-3-oxo-witha-1,4,24-trienolide, mesoanaferine, anahygrine, choline, Pubesenolide, Jaborosalactone D, 17-hydroxy withaferin A, isopelletierine, 3α-Tigloyloxtropine, pseudotropine, cuscohygrine, 3-Tropyltigloate, hygrine, dl-isopelletierine, somniferine, withanine; withananine, withasomnine, visamine, pseudowithanine, Withanolide D, N, O, P; Withanolides G-M, Withanolide F, T, and U; Withanoside IV, physagulin, and withanoside VI.
+Paul et al. ^[34] Saleem et al. ^[73] Misra et al. ^[75]